Target Firm Advertising and Firm Value

 Appendix is available at: https://ssrn.com/abstract=3304137

-Consistent with hypotheses regarding firm advertising, we find that targets with pre-takeover advertising obtain higher premiums, while acquirers earn lower announcement returns.
+Consistent with hypotheses underlying firm advertising, we find that targets with pre-takeover advertising obtain higher premiums, while their acquirers earn lower announcement returns.
 These economically significant effects suggest that, through advertising, targets increase their profile and negotiating power.
-Further, targets that advertise are more likely to initiate their takeovers, attract multiple bidders, receive revised increased bids, capture more merger rents, and even in failed acquisitions, experience a 1% permanent revaluation.
+Further, targets that advertise are more likely to initiate their takeovers, attract multiple bidders, receive enhanced bids, capture more merger rents, and even in failed acquisitions, experience a 1% permanent revaluation.
 The latter result differentiates between information asymmetry and behavioral explanations for the target advertising.
-Overall the results support the hypothesis that management advertises to transmit information to investors and potential acquirers.
+Overall, the results support the hypothesis that management advertises to transmit information to investors and potential acquirers.

 Keywords: Advertising; Mergers and acquisitions; Information transmission, Behavioral bias